 Each community can ask for funds and no allocation priorities are made by geography.
 Competitive funding for programs including mini-grants, affordable housing and community and economic development assistance program determines the balance of spending.
-Geographically, funding it spread throughout the county.
+Geographically, funding is spread throughout the county.

-The County will be working with each community create housing plans and inclusion plans for each community and will give preference for projects in these communities.
+The County will be working with each community to create housing plans and inclusion plans for each community and will give preference for projects in these communities.

-Communities with more need are prioritized for competitive funding in mini-grants and CEDAP awards.
+Communities with more need are prioritized for competitive funding in nonprofit services, mini-grants, and CEDAP awards.
 Communities range in size from 700 to 40,000 people and have varying degrees of staffing, budgets, etc.